 Wisconsin has gambling laws which limit the ownership and possession of gambling devices.
 Yet there are places in Wisconsin where these devices, ranging from traditional slot machines to modern video gambling machines, are perfectly legal.
-As a result, the legality of possessing gambling machines is unclear.
+Under Wisconsin Law, gambling device charges range from non-criminal forfeiture violations, to misdemeanors and felonies.
 If you are being charged with possession of gambling devices, contact Milwaukee’s top defense lawyers for a consultation.

 What counts as a gambling machine in Wisconsin?